azagniotov/stubby4j/README.md

       body:
 ```

-1. The parent node called `httplifecycle`.
-You can have as many httplifecycles as you want in one configuration.
+1. Each item in the yaml list is an HTTP life-cycle.
+You can have as many life-cycles as you want in one configuration.
-2. Under each `httplifecycle` you should have one `request` and one `response` nodes.
-Each of the latter has its
+2. Each HTTP life-cycle has one `request` and one `response` node.
+Each of these in turn has its
-respective children nodes as per above example.
+respective child nodes as per the above example.
 3. Response `latency` is in milliseconds.
 4. In order to enable 30x redirects, please refer to the above example.
 In other words, configure `response` header
 `location` with the location URL of the expected redirect
-5. Indentation of `httplifecycle` is _not_ required.
+5. Indentation is _not_ required.
 In other words, the following format is also valid:

 ```
-httplifecycle:
-request:
+-request:
 headers:
 authorization: bob:secret
 method: GET